Wytze Keuning: The English translation of Asoka (Ashoka the Great)

 In 2011 an English translation of the Asoka trilogy was published by Rupa Publications, New Delhi in one hardcover volume, titled Ashoka the Great.
 In 2015 a paperback edition was published by Rupa Publications.

 The translation was by J. Elisabeth Steur, who worked on it for several years and together with the help of a number of editors adapted details of the original story in order to make it accessible and plausible for Indian readers.
 A few fragments from books by other writers were added, as well as a lot of notes.
 The translator explains her inspiration and motives for the translation and the adaptations elaborately in Preface and Epilogue.

 A significant change is that Wytze Keuning dedicated the Asoka trilogy "to my wife", whereas the English translation is dedicated "For All the Teachers of India".
 Another notable change from the original novel is the translation of the title of Part Three.
 The Dutch "De Grote Maner" does not use "the World's", but simply says "The Great".
 The Dutch word "Maner", indicates someone who stimulates, who inspires and who cautions, rather than someone who teaches.

 The titles of the three books in the combined English volume are The Wild Prince, The Wise Ruler and The World's Great Teacher.

-Many readers were astonished by Keuning's great knowledge of life and religion in ancient India, but Keuning was always very thorough and meticulous in investigating facts and backgrounds concerning all his writings.
+Many readers were surprised by Keuning's knowledge of life and religion in ancient India, but Keuning was always thorough and meticulous in investigating facts and backgrounds concerning all his writings.
 And there were many publications about the subject and about Ashoka and his edicts in particular in Europe from the 1850s.
 The famous Dutch encyclopaedia, Winkler Prins, also had many entries about ancient India.
 So he could make a profound study of Buddhism and Eastern philosophy when writing the novels about Ashoka, who had only been confirmed to be non-mythical in 1915.
 In his research, he might have benefitted from his proximity to the University of Groningen, where Sanskrit had been taught since 1881, but there is no evidence of that.

 He published the first two parts of "Asoka"/"Ashoka the Great" in 1941, during the 5-year-long occupation of the Netherlands by Nazi Germany.
 The third part was published three years after the German occupation, in 1948.

 In an interview late in his life, Keuning said that he was "inspired by times of change in history".

 Keuning died of a stroke in 1957 at the age of nearly 81.